Junior Investigator/Student Travel Awards

 Consideration of Nominees

-Applications reviewed by the SPS Junior/Student Travel Award committee using a judging form and a 2-tier judging process.
+Applications reviewed by the SPS Junior/Student Travel Award committee using the following criteria:

-Criteria for Selection of Junior Travel Award Winners
+Criteria for Selection of Junior Investigator Travel Award Winners

 Criteria for Selection of Student Travel Award Winners